 Wicked people who have corrupted their actions, ruined their speech, and defiled their thoughts possess a Sefer Torah without musical notes and vowels.
 Even the crowns and letters that are present are blemished.

 Average people may not be in control of their thoughts which is the most difficult human experience to control.
-However, they can be in control of their speech and thoughts.
+However, they can be in control of their speech and actions.
 Therefore, their Torah scrolls are missing the cantillations, but still possess vowels, crowns, and letters.

-THOUGHT: The serpent said that on the day they eat from the tree, they will be like God (Gn.
-3:5).
+THOUGHT: The serpent said that on the day they eat from the tree, they will be like God (Parshas Bereishis, 3:5).
 Since they ate from the tree, it showed that they wanted to be gods.
 That thought itself is idolatry because there can be only One God.
 Any belief in any other god would be a belief in a divine partnership which is heresy.
 Thus, they sinned with their thoughts.

 SPEECH: The whole conversation that Eve had with the snake was sinful because one should not even begin talking with tricksters since it will probably lead to no good, as it did in Eve's case.